 "I wanted to explore the question of why on one day does someone who has spent decades of his life mastering the magical arts, break his magic staff and destroy his magical books," said Johnson.
 "All of the magic he has learned cannot give him immortality, and he has to make a choice about his daughter Miranda’s future."

 Prospero realizes his own mortality and the fact that Miranda would be alone on the island with the monster Caliban.
-So, Prospero casts spells to create a tempest, causing a shipwreck of the enemies who caused his banishment; the son of one of those enemies becomes Miranda’s love interest.

 "The Tempest" is considered the last play written solely by Shakespeare.
 Following this play, he co-wrote two others, working as a mentor to apprentice John Fletcher.
 The adaptation will allow students, who are more familiar with Shakespeare as literature, to experience the play as theater, especially the first-year students reading "The Tempest" as part of KSC’s Keene is Reading text for new students.

 Johnson places the action on the island of Haiti, rather than the Bermudas, where historically the Sea Venture capsized in a storm on its way to Jamestown in 1609, a year before Shakespeare penned "The Tempest."
 Everyone was presumed dead on board, but a year later the ship, repaired by the stranded crew, sailed into Jamestown with most hands on deck.
 This real life event likely was an inspiration for Shakespeare’s play.
 Johnson was inspired to use Haiti as the setting for this production to bring focus to a place where people are still suffering -- homeless and abandoned like Prospero and Miranda -- after an earthquake and hurricanes, most recently Sandy, which further devastated the island before flooding New York City and the New Jersey coast.